 (b) failing compliance within 14 days of dispatch of the reminder to the issuer, the JSE will release an announcement through SENS informing holders of debt securities that the issuer has not issued its interim financial statements, and cautioning holders of debt securities that the registration of the issuer’s programme memorandum or, in the case of a foreign issuer, the JSE supplement and the listing of the issuer’s debt securities (if applicable) is under threat of suspension and possible removal;

+(c) on the date of the announcement, the issuer’s debt securities will be annotated on the JSE trading system with a “RE” to indicate that it has failed to submit its interim financial statements timeously; and

 (c) where the registration of the issuer’s programme memorandum or, in the case of a foreign issuer, the JSE supplement and the listing of the issuer’s debt securities (if applicable) is suspended, the lifting of the suspension will only be effected upon receipt by the JSE of the issuer’s interim financial statements, and if the JSE is satisfied that the interim financial statements complies with IFRS or other acceptable accounting framework approved pursuant to paragraph 5.2.
 The applicant issuer must release an announcement in the event that the suspension has been lifted by the JSE.